tgirke/GEN242/content/en/about/syllabus.md

 During the first weeks the discussion section will be used for data analysis tutorials using Linux command-line tools and R.

+## Delivery mode
+This class will be instructed online via Zoom in synchronous mode.
+Upon request, office hours can be attended in person (hybrid mode).

 ## Time
 Lecture: Tue/Thu 2:00-3:20 PM <br>
 Discussion: Thu 3:30-4:20 PM